TrevorFSmith/onepager/README.md

 onepager
 ========

+NOTE: this project has been supplanted by [Skella](https://github.com/podipo/skella/) and this remains for historical purposes.

 A template for one page web apps, using backbone.js, laconic.js, and Twitter Bootstrap.

 index.html and index.js are where you should start.